magento/magento2/app/code/Magento/Inventory/README.md

 # Inventory module

-The `Inventory` module module is part of the MSI (Multi-Source Inventory) project, which replaces the legacy `CatalogInventory` module with new and expanded features and APIs for Inventory Management.
+The `Inventory` module is part of the MSI (Multi-Source Inventory) project, which replaces the legacy `CatalogInventory` module with new and expanded features and APIs for Inventory Management.

 The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html)